 What Is the Average Agricultural Manager's Salary?

-Agricultural Managers make an average of $69,300 a year.
-The lowest 10% make around $31,700, while the highest 10% earned around $124,160.
-Income may fluctuate depending on the farm's output that particular year, as well as the receipt of government subsidies and other benefits.
+Agricultural managers earned a median salary of $68,090 as of May 2020.
+The lowest 10% earned about $35,090, while the highest 10% earned around $130,760 during this time.* Income may fluctuate depending on the farm's output that particular year, as well as the receipt of government subsidies and other benefits.
 Most Agricultural Managers own and operate their own businesses, but others work for larger corporations or small-scale companies.

 Agricultural Management Jobs